HellGateCorp/oneLinerz/README.md

 ***

-### Rounds Slower is better, as slow as you can tolerate.
+### Rounds Slower is better for ssh-keygen -a, as slow as you can tolerate.
 Timing for different -a values, each measured 20 times:

 ```sh
 for j in 16 32 64 100 150; do